-- 11.1 Milton Keynes, since its original inception, recognised the potential for new development to create additional flood risk and through its early masterplan sought to reduce existing risk via the development of an innovative approach based on a strategic water management system and planned open space provision. - 11.2 The provision of a strategic system of linear parks along the main watercourses flowing through Milton Keynes ensured development within areas of flood risk was largely avoided, whilst the development of a number of large balancing lakes and smaller features along the River Ouzel and Loughton and Broughton Brooks provided compensation for the increased runoff from newly developed areas. - 11.3 By designing this integrated drainage system on a strategic level with a view to the future development potential of Milton Keynes, the flood control measures successfully ensured that the risk of flooding reduced as a result of Milton Keynes' development, provided one of the first examples of sustainable drainage.
-Furthermore, the balancing lakes and linear parks system, offer multiple uses, providing Milton Keynes with recreation, wildlife and amenity value. - 11.4 In recognition of the innovative strategic flood risk management system and its role in reducing the risk of flooding to the city and settlements downstream, the approach has been successfully continued throughout the development of the new town and more recently extended to account for the Eastern and Western Expansion areas and the Strategic Land Allocation. - 11.5 However, as outlined in the Council's Level 1 Strategic Flood Risk Assessment (2015) (SFRA) there are a number of areas across the Borough at risk of flooding from various sources and it is expected that, even with no further development, the impacts of climate change are likely to increase this risk, making these areas susceptible to more frequent, more severe flooding in future.
-It is therefore necessary that a robust and sustainable approach is taken to the potential impacts that climate change may have upon the area and to ensure that all future development is considered in light of the possible increase in flood risk over time. - 11.6 Aside from the potential impacts of climate change, the effects of weather events can be increased in severity as a consequence of decisions regarding the location, design and nature of future development.
-New development has the potential to interfere with existing drainage systems, decrease floodplain storage, reduce permeable surface areas and increase the volume and speed of runoff through a catchment, ultimately leading to dramatic changes to river catchment characteristics and subsequently increase food risk. - 11.7 Given the growth potential of Milton Keynes, the SFRA outlines that it is essential that the development management process carefully mitigates against the potential impact that climate change may have upon the risk of flooding to properties and that planning policy recognises the positive contribution that avoidance and management of flood risk can make to the development of sustainable communities. - 11.8 Therefore, through policies FR1 FR3, Plan:MK includes locally specific strategic flood risk management policies to maintain and continue the exemplar sustainable drainage model of Milton Keynes which prohibits development within the floodplain and seeks flood management and drainage infrastructure to be provided as strategically as possible and as part of a maintained, multi-functional blue-green infrastructure.
-The requirement to continue this approach is also outlined within the site-specific, strategic site allocation policies outlined within Chapter 5: Spatial Delivery of Growth: Strategic Site Allocations.
+11.1 Milton Keynes, since its original inception, recognised the potential for new development to create additional flood risk and through its early masterplan sought to reduce existing risk via the development of an innovative approach based on a strategic water management system and planned green infrastructure provision.

+11.2 The provision of a strategic system of linear parks along the main watercourses flowing through Milton Keynes ensured development within areas of flood risk was largely avoided, whilst the development of a number of large balancing lakes and smaller features along the River Ouzel and Loughton and Broughton Brooks provided compensation for the increased runoff from newly developed areas.

+11.3 By designing this integrated drainage system on a strategic level with a view to the future development potential of Milton Keynes, the flood control measures successfully ensured that the risk of flooding reduced as a result of Milton Keynes' development, provided one of the first examples of sustainable drainage.
+Furthermore, the balancing lakes and linear parks system, offer multiple uses, providing Milton Keynes with recreation, wildlife and amenity value.

+11.4 In recognition of the innovative strategic flood risk management system and its role in reducing the risk of flooding to the city and settlements downstream, the approach has been successfully continued throughout the development of the new town and more recently extended to account for the Eastern and Western Expansion areas and the Strategic Land Allocation.

+11.5 However, as outlined in the Council's Level 1 Strategic Flood Risk Assessment (2015) (SFRA) there are a number of areas across the Borough at risk of flooding from various sources and it is expected that, even with no further development, the impacts of climate change are likely to increase this risk, making these areas susceptible to more frequent, more severe flooding in future.
+It is therefore necessary that a robust and sustainable approach is taken to reducing and mitigating the potential impacts that climate change may have upon the area and to ensure that all future development is considered in light of the possible increase in flood risk over time, whilst also taking the opportunities offered by development proposals to reduce the overall level of flood risk by, for example, the attenuation of flows, the reduction of existing discharge rates and volumes, and the implementation of sustainable drainage features designed to reduce the overall flood risk.

+11.6 Aside from the potential impacts of climate change, the effects of weather events can be increased in severity as a consequence of decisions regarding the location, design and nature of future development.
+New development has the potential to interfere with existing drainage systems, decrease floodplain storage, reduce permeable surface areas and increase the volume and speed of runoff through a catchment, ultimately leading to dramatic changes to river catchment characteristics and subsequently increase flood risk.

+11.7 Given the growth potential of Milton Keynes, the SFRA outlines that it is essential that the development management process carefully mitigates against the potential impact that climate change may have upon the risk of flooding to properties and that planning policy recognises the positive contribution that avoidance and management of flood risk can make to the development of sustainable communities.

-11. Managing and Reducing Flood Risk
+11 .
+Managing and Reducing Flood Risk